Visual Studio Code 1.20 has been released, changing the maximum file size that can be saved in VS Code!

 In Windows, when editing a hosts file, it was common to open Notepad with administrator privileges, but from now on you will be able to edit it from VSCode as well

-On Windows, for some reason, the "Windows Command Processor" asks for permission to make the change.
-This
+In Windows, for some reason, you'll be prompted for permission to make changes from the "Windows Command Processor."

-is a workaround to make the change in administrator mode from VSCode that is not open in administrator mode, so although it seems suspicious, it is safe to assume that this is not a problem.
+This is a workaround to make changes in administrator mode from VSCode that isn't open in administrator mode, so it seems suspicious, but I think it's safe to assume that this is not a problem.

 If you need to edit it frequently, you can make it easier to access by registering "C:¥Windows¥System32¥drivers¥etc" in your multi-root workspace